-Wayne specializes in the provision of consultancy services in the area of business and human rights due diligence.
-Alongside working with governments, the UN, and the world’s leading NGO’s, he has provided advisory services regarding the Rwandan Government’s Tea Corporation’s activities and associated IHL violations in Rwanda during the 1994 genocide and the use of forced labour as a crime against humanity in the extractive Industry in Sierra Leone during the 1991-2002 civil war.
-His recent work includes acting as a key expert in the Council of Europe’s business and human rights program and partnering with the UK’s Foreign and Commonwealth to operationalize the UN Guiding Principle on Business and Human Rights in the Bangladesh garment industry.
+He specialises in the provision of consultancy services in the area of business and human rights due diligence.
+Alongside working with governments, the UN, and the world’s leading NGOs, he has provided advisory services regarding the Rwandan Government’s Tea Corporation’s activities and associated IHL violations in Rwanda during the 1994 genocide, and the use of forced labour as a crime against humanity in the extractive Industry in Sierra Leone during the 1991-2002 civil war.
+His recent work includes acting as a key expert in the Council of Europe’s business and human rights program and partnering with the UK’s Foreign and Commonwealth Office to operationalise the UN Guiding Principles on Business and Human Rights (UNGPs) in the Bangladesh garment industry.

 Wayne is ranked in the Chambers and Partners (UK) Bar Guide 2017 in the category of Crime: International Criminal Law.
-In 2016, Wayne was also recognized in the Legal 500 as a 'Leading Silk' in the category of Crime.
-He was recommended as 'an exceptional barrister with a wealth of experience in international criminal law.'
+In 2016, Wayne was also recognised in the Legal 500 as a "Leading Silk" in the category of Crime.
+He was recommended as "an exceptional barrister with a wealth of experience in international criminal law".

-Wayne’s expertise encompasses varied aspects of international human rights and humanitarian law, including a wide range of advisory work in fragile regions and conflict-affected areas.
-Wayne specializes in providing advice to governments, international organizations, corporations and communities on IHRL and IHL.
-His previous clients include the Serbian, Bangladesh, and Libyan governments, the UN, the Council of Europe, the British Foreign and Commonwealth Office, the Ukrainian Military Prosecutor and a range of NGO’s, such as Human Rights Watch, Amnesty and the International Commission of Jurists.
+Wayne Jordash QC's expertise encompasses varied aspects of IHL and IHRL, including a wide range of advisory work in fragile regions and conflict-affected areas.
+Wayne specialises in providing advice to governments, international organisations, corporations and communities on IHRL and IHL.
+His previous clients include the Serbian, Bangladeshi and Libyan governments, the UN, the Council of Europe, the British Foreign and Commonwealth Office, the Ukrainian Military Prosecutor and a range of NGOs, such as Human Rights Watch, Amnesty International and the International Commission of Jurists.

-His work has involved human rights investigations and fact-finding missions throughout the globe.
-It encompasses legal advice and training, including advising Ukrainian prosecutors and Members of Parliament on IHL, and UNDP on compliance of the Vietnamese and Maldives Penal and Procedural Codes with IHRL; capacity building Armenian investigators on IHRL compliance; training the Ugandan Judiciary on international fair trial rights; and working to achieve labor reform and the integration of the UN Guiding Principles in the Bangladesh Garment Trade and the 47 member States of the Council of Europe.
+His work has involved human rights investigations and fact-finding missions across the globe.
+It encompasses legal advice and training, including advising Ukrainian prosecutors and Members of Parliament on IHL, and UNDP on compliance of the Vietnamese and Maldives Penal and Procedural Codes with IHRL; capacity building Armenian investigators on IHRL compliance; training the Ugandan Judiciary on international fair trial rights; and working to achieve labour reform and the integration of the (UNGPs) in the Bangladesh Garment Trade and the 47 member States of the Council of Europe.